nicole257/AndroidFlightController/README.md

 Notice: make sure you use an Android API level 16 and above.

 ## Manual:
 1. Download the repository.
-2. Launch FlightGear and use Autostart.
+2. Launch FlightGear and set Settings->Additional Settings to the following: "--telnet=socket,in,10,127.0.0.1,6400,tcp".
+3. In FlightGear- press "Fly" and wait for loading.
+Notice: you can switch to chase view by pressing 'v' button twice.
+4. In FlightGear- choose the aircraft name and press Autostart.
-3. Enter an IP number- make sure to use only digits/'.'
+5. Enter an IP number- make sure to use only digits/'.'
-4. Enter a port number- make sure to use only digits
+6. Enter a port number- make sure to use only digits
-5. Press the "Connect" button to connect the server
+7. Press the "Connect" button to connect the server
-6. The simulation is on, feel free to check it out and use the different features!
+8. The simulation is on, feel free to check it out and use the different features!
-Moreover, in any case you want to disconnect from the server and reconnect afterwards, you can use the "Connect" and "Disconnect" buttons.
+Moreover, in any case you want to disconnect from the server and reconnect afterwards, you can use the "Disconnect" and "Connect" buttons.
 Notice: when the app is successfuly connected or disconnected, a proper massage appears.

 ## UML diagram: